 Step 3.
 Add family member symbols

-In genograms, standard symbols are used:
+In genograms, standard genogram symbols are used:

 Circle = Female